During the 11th century the use of surnames was

 Sir Robert de Keth was a close friend of Robert the Bruce and was given Halforest by him in 1308.

 For centuries clans (or families) in the border areas of Scotland and England were known for the raids they undertook cross border (or sometime simply cross clan) plundering the property of other families.
 These raids went on unchecked - and sometimes encouraged - by the governments in both Scotland and England.

+The border areas of both Scotland and England were largely ungoverned by the Kings and Nobles of both countries.
 It was not until King James VI of Scotland added the territory of England to his Kingdom that law and order was brought to bear in the troublesome border area.